ioritzHO/qmk_firmware/keyboards/preonic/keymaps/ioritz/readme.md

-# Layout for Preonic Rev.3 By Ioritz herreros Osa
+# Layout for Preonic Rev.3 By Ioritz Herreros Osa

 Modified version of default layout.
 * Uses custom keymap file for defining spanish keycodes for all keys.